-Child and forced marriage are common.
-Although an amendment to the personal status law in 2001 raised the minimum marriage age to 18-yearsold, reports indicate that underage girls still marry.
+Child and forced marriage amendment to the personal status law in 2001 raised the minimum marriage age to 18years-old, reports indicate that underage girls still marry.
 About 10% of children are married before 18-years-old and 1% before age 15.